persys-dev/persys-cloud/README.md

 * Easy to use, with step-by-step instructions for performing specific tasks and best practices for Kubernetes application deployment and management.
 * CI/CD pipeline management capabilities, allowing you to easily set up and manage your entire pipeline.
 * Integration with other cloud service providers, making it easy to build and manage complex cloud native applications that span multiple cloud environments and services.
-* Fabric Service to create a service mesh and manage multiple clusters across multiple cloud environments.
-* GPU-accelerated Kubernetes clusters for AI and MLOps workloads.
-* Automates many of the tasks typically performed by SRE engineers
 * Provides DevOps/SRE as a service

 #### Benefits